dottjt/plastic/chapters/08-Milo.md

 <!-- Expressing love  -->

-An acoustic stream of pink decorations fluttering around me, gently letting me down ina a confetti of fairy dust.
+An acoustic stream of pink decorations fluttered around me, gently letting me down ina a confetti of fairy dust.
 I couldn't have imagined anything more perfect than the sanctuary of her presence, held in esteem beyond the very words which brought her to life.
 More than anything, I simply wanted to hold her in my hand, pretending to be hers in every sense of the word.
 A lucky charm of eternity which